 The drive for power relates to survival, status, and pleasure-seeking - no doubt it helped early humans stay alive.
 But in the contemporary version of our species, the primary goal of seeking power is ego defense—to feel superior in some way or to be perceived as “right.”
 Most of the time it’s triggered by fear or shame.

 When they feel devalued, many people confuse the loss of energy and well-being with feeling powerless and threatened.
 (Whenever mammals feel powerless or vulnerable, they perceive more threat.)
-When threatened and cornered (no face-saving way out), the brain secretes adrenalin and cortisol, which make us feel temporarily more powerful and motivates behaviors that will neutralize the threat, usually by an exertion of power, overtly, passively, or in our imaginations.
+When threatened and cornered (no face-saving way out), the brain secretes adrenaline and cortisol, which make us feel temporarily more powerful and motivates behaviors that will neutralize the threat, usually by an exertion of power, overtly, passively, or in our imaginations.

 The drive to create value relates to quality of life - appreciation, connection, love, compassion, kindness.
-The benefits of value-creation are longer lasting than adrenalin-dependent feelings of power.
+The benefits of value-creation are longer lasting than adrenaline-dependent feelings of power.
 They also give life meaning and purpose.

 Which do you suppose is more important to self-value - feeling powerful or feeling valuable, exerting power or showing value?